 Under the Criminal Finances Act 2017, which came into force on 30 September 2017, businesses are now criminally liable if an employee or an associated person (an agent or another other third-party) facilitate tax evasion whilst providing services on their behalf.

 The Act built on the existing Bribery Act 2010, which already deemed it a criminal offence for individuals or businesses to evade tax.
-Yet, the Act made it hard for the authorities to prove a business had been complicit in the evasion of tax, and the new legislation gets over this problem.
+Yet, the Act made it hard for the authorities to prove a business had been complicit in tax evasion, and the new legislation gets over this problem.

 Failure to comply with this new law can result in significant financial penalties and even prison time, not to mention serious reputational damage.
 This means businesses need to take responsibility and have procedures in place to protect themselves.
 If one of your employees or a third-party individual (e.g. a consultant) evades tax, you need to be able to prove that you had reasonable prevention procedures in place.

 Violating the Criminal Finances Act 2017 can have crippling consequences for an organisation.
-The penalty for tax evasion can be anything up to 200% of the tax due and can even result in jail time.
-For example, evasion of income tax can result in 6 months in prison or a fine up to £5,000, with a maximum sentence of seven years or an unlimited fine.
-Evasion of VAT carries similar punishment, though could result in a £20,000 fine.
+The penalty for tax evasion can be anything up to 200% of the tax due and may even lead to jail time.
+For example, income tax evasion can result in 6 months in prison or a fine of up to £5,000, with a maximum sentence of seven years or an unlimited fine.
+Evasion of VAT carries similar punishment, though it could result in a £20,000 fine.

-What's the maximum penalty for tax evasion in the UK?
+What's the maximum tax evasion penalty in the UK?

-The penalty for tax evasion can be anything up to 200% of the tax due and can even result in jail time.
-For example, evasion of income tax can result in 6 months in prison or a fine up to £5,000, with a maximum sentence of seven years or an unlimited fine.
-Evasion of VAT carries similar punishment, though could result in a £20,000 fine.
+The penalty for tax evasion can be anything up to 200% of the tax due and may even result in jail time.
+For example, income tax evasion can result in 6 months in prison or a fine of up to £5,000, with a maximum sentence of seven years or an unlimited fine.
+Evasion of VAT carries similar punishment, though it could result in a £20,000 fine.